devvashisht-lucifer/Mondrian_Painting/README.md

 # Mondrian_Painting
-Creating a monderian painting using CSS Grid
+Creating a monderian painting using CSS Grid integrated in HTML code using <style> tag